zumgolde/da-publicity.github.io/_posts/2016-12-30-men-at-work.md

 categories: website
 ---

-Please don't hesitate to call me by phone or send me a notice as long as (and beyond) this website is this empty.
-I am eager to get to know about you and your projects.
+Please don't hesitate to call me by phone or send me a notice as long as this site is this empty.
+I am eager getting to know about you and your ideas.